Why Siblings Matter in the Neurodiverse Family Journey

 Helping Siblings Build Strong, Healthy Relationships

 Sibling conflict is inevitable.
-Teach respectful communication and model how to de-escalate emotional situations.
+Teach respectful communication and demonstrate constructive ways to de-escalate emotionally charged situations.

-Highlight what each child brings to the family.
-Everyone has something to be proud of, and celebrating individuality supports self-esteem.
+Emphasize each child's contributions to the family.
+Everyone has something to be proud of, and celebrating individuality boosts self-esteem.

 Resources and Programs That Can Help

-Programs like Siblings Australia offer resources and peer support for neurotypical siblings navigating life in a neurodiverse household.
+Programs like Siblings Australia offer fantastic resources and peer support for neurotypical siblings navigating life with a neurodiverse sibling.

 “My Brother Charlie” by Holly Robinson Peete